MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 names.
 Fields  that need to get initialized with some value (base-type or another immutable object) are described using a pair: field-name, value.
-Only instance fields of objects are involved, i.e. not static fields.
+Only instance fields of objects are involved, i.e., not static fields.

 Fields that are not described get initialized with the default Java value (``0`` for numeric types, ``null`` for objects, ``false`` for booleans,